Foundation Stock Service

 If you have smaller pets at home, then a Pudelpointer could still be a good choice for you, as long as they are socialised early around other small animals.

 When it comes to grooming, Pudelpointers are pretty low maintenance and only need to be brushed once a week.
-As with most Pointing breeds, their fur is usually wiry and harsh with a hard top coat and dense undercoat, so it will need to be brushed using a metal comb and pin brush.
+As with most other Pointing breeds, their fur is usually wiry and harsh with a hard top coat and dense undercoat, so it will need to be brushed using a metal comb and pin brush.

 Their coats are low-shedding, and Pudelpointers shouldn’t leave much dog hair around the house, especially if you keep up this weekly brushing routine.